alexwlchan/alexwlchan.net/src/_posts/2019/2019-09-28-github-code-search-with-de-duplication.md

 ---
+category: Python
+date: 2019-09-28 19:26:39 +0000
 layout: post
-date: 2019-09-28 19:26:39 +0000
-title: "Experiment: GitHub code search with de-duplication"
-summary:
-category: Programming and code
 link: https://github.com/alexwlchan/github-code-search
+summary: null
+title: 'Experiment: GitHub code search with de-duplication'
 ---

 When I'm trying to learn a new library or function, I often [search for code that uses it on GitHub](https://help.github.com/en/articles/searching-code).